-This is kind of morbid, but Aaron and I just finished meeting with our attorney to draw up our wills and living trust.
-After almost six years of marriage, we decided to get on the ball and have a professional will and trust executed.
+This is kind of morbid, but Aaron and I recently meet with our attorney to draw up our wills and living trust.
+After almost seven years of marriage, we decided to get on the ball and have a professional will and trust executed.

 It hasn’t been a fun process.
 Preparing a will makes you think of all the worst case scenarios.

-Now that we have a new baby on the way, all of a sudden everything becomes just a little bit more important.
+Now that we have a new baby, all of a sudden everything becomes just a little bit more important.